Hemmingsson/Quick-Preview/README.md

-Quickly evaluate tracks & mixtapes before you hit play.
+Quickly evaluate tracks & mixtapes before you hit play.<br>

-Choose the number of sample points, and their duration, in the preference menu.
+Choose the number of sample points, and their duration, in the preference menu.<br>
 Listen to the samples by hovering any play button.